 I spent 2011 working at Canadian tech giant BlackBerry creating a suite of software prototypes to demonstrate new interaction methods and possible features.
 I aided a team of skilled engineers and designers by creating interactive prototypes in Adobe Flash which were used to communicate complex designs to upper management.

-In the last half decade I have taken my passion for video games and turned it into a creative hobby.
+In the last decade I have taken my passion for video games and turned it into a creative hobby.
 I've designed and developed a handful of games for competitions, game jams, and personal enjoyment.
-A number of these games are displayed here on my portfolio and a full list of everything I've worked on is available here.
+A number of these games are displayed here on my portfolio and others are available upon request.

 In 2014 I graduated from Simon Fraser University's School of Interactive Arts and Technology in the Media Arts concentration.
 The program is a mix of design, computer science, and art, providing me with a wide range of skills including video production, app development, and 3D animation.
 I was an executive member of the SFU Game Developers Club for a number of years and regularly ran meetings for the Surrey chapter.